unknown321/dynamite/webui/docs/docs.md

     16 - TRAITORS’ CARAVAN - skulls spawn only for one player (#41), no armored vehicle (#42)
-    17 - RESCUE THE INTEL AGENTS - there may be some confusion with prisoner extraction order 20 - VOICES - infinite loading after last cutscene (#37) 21 - THE WAR ECONOMY - stucks on black screen after finishing the mission (#11) 23 - THE WHITE MAMBA - client loads into mission again (#12), Eli is local 24 - CLOSE CONTACT - client loads into mission again (#12) 25 - AIM TRUE, YE VENGEFUL - client loads into mission again (#12) 26 - HUNTING DOWN - client loads into mission again (#12) 27 - ROOT CAUSE - client stucks on black screen after finishing the mission (#11)
+    17 - RESCUE THE INTEL AGENTS - there may be some confusion with prisoner extraction order 20 - VOICES - infinite loading after last cutscene (#37) 21 - THE WAR ECONOMY
+    23 - THE WHITE MAMBA - client loads into mission again (#12), Eli is local 24 - CLOSE CONTACT - client loads into mission again (#12)
+    25 - AIM TRUE, YE VENGEFUL - client loads into mission again (#12)
+    26 - HUNTING DOWN - client loads into mission again (#12)
+    27 - ROOT CAUSE
+    43 - SHINING LIGHTS, EVEN IN DEATH - crash if you skip any of post-landing cutscenes (#16), NPCs have default poses sometimes (#78)
 ```